-Our responsibility as Christians is wider than just the buildings and land we have direct responsibility for, but also extends to how we live with wider community, in national and global context.
+Our responsibility as Christians is wider than just the buildings and land we have direct responsibility for, but also extends to how we live with wider community, in the national and global context.

 EcoChurch resources include engaging with local sustainability groups and writing to an MP.

 Gloucestershire Churches Environmental Justice Network has posts relevant to many of the questions in this section

 International Christian Charities also have helpful resources.
 Sadly the impact of climate change is felt most profoundly by the global poor.